fernandodelrio/SwiftColorGen/README.md

 Please notice, this tool still under development.
 It's on a validation phase, where I'll test it integrated with existing iOS projects to see how useful it is.
 Feedbacks are appreciated.

-First it reads all storyboard files to find common **sRGB colors**.
+**SwiftColorGen** reads all storyboard files to find common **sRGB colors**.
 Then it creates those colors in a **.xcassets** folder and refer them in the storyboard.
 Finally it creates a **UIColor extension** allowing to access the same colors programatically.

+The rules for naming the colors dinamically:
+- The closest web color name (https://en.wikipedia.org/wiki/Web_colors) is considered to name the color
+- If the alpha value is less than 255, an "alpha suffix" will be appended to the color name, to avoid name collision
+- If two RGB's are close to the same web color, the hex of the RGB will be used to avoid name collision

 SwiftColorGen is written in Swift and requires Swift to run.
 The project uses [AEXML](https://github.com/tadija/AEXML) as a dependency to read and write XML.

-### The named colors in the Storyboard
+### The generated named colors in the Storyboard
 ![Storyboard](https://github.com/fernandodelrio/SwiftColorGen/raw/master/Resources/Storyboard.png)

-### The colors in the Assets catalog
+### The generated colors in the Assets catalog
 ![Assets Catalog](https://github.com/fernandodelrio/SwiftColorGen/raw/master/Resources/Assets.png)

 ### The generated Swift file